Read This First

 Prompt 3: Create a dialogue featuring a gradient belief proponent and a binary belief proponent.

-The central claim is this: Here’s a 24-line dialogue featuring a gradient belief proponent and a binary belief proponent.
+In plain terms: A 24-line dialogue featuring a gradient belief proponent and a binary belief proponent.

 This middle step prepares preponderance.
 It keeps the earlier pressure alive while turning the reader toward the next issue that has to be faced.